-In 2018, Lincoln Avenue distributed approximately 2,158 acre-feet of water to its customers.
-This is amounts to just over 703 million gallons.
+In 2024, Lincoln Avenue distributed approximately 1,979 acre-feet of water to its customers.
+This amounts to about 640 million gallons.
 One acre-foot is enough water to cover one acre of land, one foot deep with water, or approximately 325,900 gallons.
-Ninety-four percent of the water came from three wells pumping from the Raymond groundwater basin.
-Four percent of the total was purchased from the Metropolitan Water District of Southern California (MWD), a regional wholesaler of imported surface water.
+Sixty percent of the water came from two wells pumping from the Raymond groundwater basin.
+Thirty percent of the total was purchased from the Metropolitan Water District of Southern California (MWD), a regional wholesaler of imported surface water.
 This water is a blend of Colorado River water delivered through MWD's Colorado River Aqueduct and surface water from Northern California delivered through the State of California Water Project Aqueduct.
 MWD's water is filtered and disinfected at the Weymouth Filtration Plant in La Verne.
-The remaining two percent of Lincoln Avenue's water came from local surface water in Millard Canyon.
+Ten percent of Lincoln Avenue's water came from local surface water in Millard Canyon.
 Just like MWD, Lincoln Avenue must filter and disinfect its local surface water source in Millard Canyon.
 The Millard Canyon treatment facility meets the same stringent water quality standards as MWD's treatment plant.
 Chlorine disinfectant is added to all water served by Lincoln Avenue to kill microorganisms and prevent re-growth of bacteria in storage reservoirs and distribution pipelines.